RPT-COLUMN-China's plan to boost commodity trading needs reality check: Russell

 By Clyde Russell

-LAUNCESTON, Australia, June 20 The call by China's securities regulator for the country's wealth managers to invest in domestic commodity futures is both encouraging and somewhat bizarre.
+LAUNCESTON, Australia, June 20 (Reuters) - The call by China's securities regulator for the country's wealth managers to invest in domestic commodity futures is both encouraging and somewhat bizarre.

 The China Securities Regulatory Commission (CSRC) aims to promote the domestic derivatives industry by loosening regulations that restrict how commercial banks, insurance companies and pension funds invest in commodity futures, Fang Xinghai, the commission's vice chairman, said on June 17.